‘Socialism or extinction’ is a scientific fact, not just a slogan

 Under capitalism, commodities are only produced if they are profitable, i.e. if labour is exploitable enough to expand capital.
 They are use-values/utilities and exchange-values.

-Under socialism, goods (having been decommodified) are produced if we deem them to be useful, via democratic regulation and demand.
+Under socialism, utilities/goods/products (having been decommodified) are produced if we deem them to be useful, via democratic regulation and demand.
 They are just use-values and socially owned, so no exchange of ownership takes place, i.e. exchange value and profit are abolished.
 If we deem that a good is not useful since it is damaging the environment or contributing to climate change too much, we can decide not to make it.
-Or we can find a way of making it that does not damage or exhaust nature.
+Or we can find a way of making it that does not damage, pollute or exhaust nature; or/and find ways of replenishing nature more quickly.

-Rather than fossil fuel (which disappears into thin air and so has to be extracted anew by exploited labour, making it perfect for the needs of capital) or metals (which are finite), we could use non-labour-intensive renewables — sunlight, wind and especially (for physical products) natural fibrous materials, especially hemp; mycelium (from which we can even make computers); and chitin; all three of which can combine to replace steel, concrete, graphene, lithium and fossil fuel.
+Rather than fossil fuel (which disappears into thin air and so has to be extracted anew by exploited labour, making it perfect for the needs of capital) or metals (which are finite and again, intensive to extract), we could use non-labour-intensive renewables — sunlight, wind and especially (for physical products) natural fibrous materials, especially hemp; mycelium (from which we can even make computers); and chitin; all three of which can combine to replace, to a considerable extent, steel, concrete, graphene, lithium and fossil fuel.

-And because socialism can plan and co-ordinate production as a whole on a break-even basis, instead of having to bow to the demands of capital accumulation and anarchic competition between private producers, we can grow economic output at the rate nature replenishes (or slower) — something that socialism could help instead of hinder.
+And because socialism can plan and co-ordinate production as a whole on a break-even basis — instead of having to bow to the demands of profit, capital accumulation and anarchic competition between private producers — we can grow economic output at the rate nature replenishes (or slower), something that socialism could help instead of hinder.

 There is also the potential for micro-organisms to supply a near-infinite source of energy.
 In 2018, scientists in the US confirmed a theory first proposed by Soviet geologists when they found huge populations of bacteria living in the extreme temperatures of Earth’s crust, despite the lack of photosynthesis and nutrients, living solely from chemical reactions fuelled by geothermal energy.
 They estimated that up to 23 billion tonnes of micro-organisms live in this “deep biosphere”, making it the largest ecosystem on the planet and accounting for nearly 400 times the amount of carbon found in all living humans.
-Here lies a potential source of abundant energy (although we will have to assess whether the benefits outweigh the impacts of drilling).
+Here lies a potential source of abundant energy.
+(Although we will have to assess whether the benefits outweigh the impacts of drilling, they very likely do.)

 Other scientists have even found that the Geobacter bacteria found in human waste can convert sewage into fresh water and produce electricity in the process.
 It is now thought that one day microbial fuel cells could power our phones, household appliances — and even spaceships.

-Investment in microbial fuel cells will remain seriously limited, however, until value-creation is based solely on utility instead of exploitation and profit, since capital cannot exploit the labour time of microbes!
+Investment in microbial fuel cells will remain seriously limited, however, until value-creation is based solely on utility instead of exploitation and profit margins, since capital cannot exploit the labour time of microbes!

-Modern science — which is looking more and more ‘presocialist’, i.e. systematic, holistic and dialectial-materialist (the Marxist method of assessing history as moving forward through material and social interactions)— has proven that humans depend on plants and bacteria for everyday life, smashing the myth of The Individual — the world is powered by collectivism.
+Modern science — which is looking more and more ‘presocialist’, i.e. systematic, holistic and dialectial-materialist (realising that matter (and thus history) is a continuous kinetic process rather than binary, atomistic, etc.) has proven that humans depend on plants and bacteria for everyday life, smashing the myth of The Individual — the world is powered by collectivism.
 Indeed, trees, plants and bacteria are our relatives.
 The world is one interconnected whole.

-The socialisation of the means of production, whereby the means of production are owned by humanity instead of capital, will thus be a ‘naturalising’ humanisation, plantification and microbiolisation of production.
+The socialisation of the ownership of the means of production, whereby the means of production are owned by all humanity instead of privately by a minority of capitalists, will thus be a ‘naturalising’ humanisation, plantification and microbiolisation of production.

 Other forms of existing carbon-negative production that could be scaled up include ‘sky mining’ for diamonds that are chemically identical to earth diamonds, another industry that only exists on a small scale under capitalism because of the lack of labour exploitation involved.